-I often get questions that amount to “If I do X, will that make me secure?”.
+I often get questions amounting to “Will doing X make me secure?”

-You can get more secure, but there’s no such thing as absolute security.
+You can get more secure, but there’s no such thing as “secure” in an absolute sense.

 Black and white is comforting

-And that’s true not just for the security of their data, but in just about every aspect of life.
-It’s what drives political and religious arguments, after all.
+It’s true not just for data security, but almost every aspect of life.
+Absolutes drive political and religious arguments, after all.

-Shades of gray are more difficult to deal with.
-They require some amount of thought and understanding of the topic at hand.
-It’s easier to be able to say, absolutely, things are one way or another without needing to think about the in-between.
+Shades of gray are more difficult.
+They require more thought and understanding.
+It’s easier to say things are one way or another.

-Unfortunately when it comes to security1 we need to think.
+When it comes to security,1 we need to think.

-Heck, there are plenty of comparison sites out there that will try to give you an answer.
-Be it via experiences, or some kind of detailed testing or analysis, products will be compared and one will emerge a winner.
+There are plenty of comparison sites that will try to give you an answer.
+Be it via experience or some kind of detailed testing or analysis, products are compared and one emerges as a winner.

-The problem, of course, is the illusion that it’s all objective.
+The problem is the illusion of objectivity.
 Different tests prioritize different factors.
-Different review sites often have biases — sometimes explicit, sometimes not so much.
+Different review sites often have biases — sometimes explicit, sometimes hidden.

 There is no best.
 There’s good.
-There’s perhaps even better, depending on what you’re looking for as you compare one against another.
+There’s perhaps even better, depending on what you’re comparing.

-Naturally, each product that receives (or generates) some kind of “best” designation will promote the heck out of it, even though ultimately it’s pretty meaningless.
+Naturally, each product with some kind of best designation promotes the heck out of it, even though it’s ultimately meaningless.

-And I get that they have to.
-It’s a competitive world, after all.
-If product “A” says that they rated “best” in some test, then it’s important for product “B” to respond somehow — usually with a “best” of their own.
+It’s a competitive world.
+If product A says they rate best in some test, then it’s important for product B to respond somehow — usually with a best of their own.

-Unfortunately, it all only serves to confound and confuse the average consumer.
-And more importantly, it doesn’t help them actually make an informed choice.
+Unfortunately, it only serves to confuse the average consumer.
+More importantly, it doesn’t help us make decisions.

 In search of perfect passwords

-Passwords are another realm where we keep wanting absolute security when in fact there is none.
+Passwords are another realm where we want absolute security when there is none.

-Yes, a 12 character password is harder to crack than an 8 character one.
+Yes, a 12-character password is harder to crack than an eight-character one.
 That does indeed make it better at preventing a particular style of attack.

-But both are equally vulnerable to keylogging or provider database hacks, particularly if the provider does a poor job of storing the password-related information.
+But both are equally vulnerable to keylogging or provider database hacks, particularly if the provider does a poor job of storing passwords.

 But it doesn’t make your account absolutely secure.

 The goal is not to be secure.
-That’s a state that doesn’t exist.
-A search for a black and white answer to a shades of gray question will only frustrate and disappoint you.
+There’s no such thing.
+A search for a black-and-white answer to a shades-of-gray question will only frustrate you.

 The goal is to be more secure.
 The goal is to be as secure as is practical for your situation.

-The goal should be to continually evaluate what you do and the decisions you make in the light of security risks, and keep making more secure decisions.
+Aim to continually evaluate the security decisions you make to keep making more secure decisions.

-And that means having a good, basic understanding of what the risks are, what the trade-offs are, and what the ramifications of a security issue might really be for you.
+And that means having a good basic understanding of the risks, the trade-offs, and the ramifications of a security issue.

 The basics are a great place to start: